mozilla/webxr-api/PSEUDO API 1.md

 	};

 Each XRDisplay represents a method of using a specific type of hardware to render AR or VR realities and layers.

+_The VRDevice interface was renamed XRDisplay to denote that it is specifically for graphical display types and not other types of devices._

 A Pixel XL could expose several displays: a flat display, a magic window display, a Cardboard display, and a Daydream display.